 Though they are a common sight on Padstow Sealife Safari, that doesn’t mean they are easy to find in general – it’s just that we know where to look.
 Grey seals play and hunt at sea at high tide, and then haul themselves on to remote beaches, offshore rocks or sea caves to rest and digest their food at low tide.
 Keep an eye out for their curious heads popping up out of the water or them blending in with the rocks having a sunbathe!

 What do seals eat?

-Grey seals are generally bottom feeders – feeding on things like sand eel and dragonet.
-In Cornish waters, they will also feed on mackerel and herring as well as flatfish, skates, and rays.
-They are quite opportunistic though and so will chomp down on most things they can grab a hold of including, squid and crustaceans, like crabs and lobster.
-For the bigger meals that are too awkward to swallow down in one, they’ll hold in their flippers on the surface and tear chunks off (just like the picture).
+Grey seals feed predominantly on small bait fish like sand eel and dragonet, but, here in Cornish waters, they will also feed on mackerel and herring, flatfish like plaice as well as skates, and rays.
+They are quite opportunistic though, and will chomp down on just about anything they can grab a hold of including, squid and crustaceans, like crab and lobster.
+Bigger meals that are too awkward to swallow down in one, they will hold in their flippers at the surface and tear chunks off (just like the picture).

 Are seals mammals?

 Yes, seals are mammals, which means they’re warm-blooded, feed their young with milk, and breathe air.
-They’ve adapted to doing this all while living on the water.
+They’ve adapted to doing this all while living much of their lives in the water.
 Pretty amazing if you ask us!

 What is a baby seal called?

-A pup only stays with its mother for the first three weeks of its life so every drop of milk counts.
-In fact, just within those first few weeks, the seals will grow up to three times their original birth weight.
+A grey seal pup only stays with its mother for the first three weeks of its life so every drop of milk counts.
+In fact, just within those first few weeks, the seals will grow up to three or four times their original birth weight.
 After that their mother heads off and leaves them to discover the world on their own.